in.dlmpd - DLMP aggregation probing daemon

-Even with the probe-based failure detection enabled, probe-based failure and repair detection will not start until administrator configuring the "probe-ip" link property for the aggregation.
-This link property configures the list of the source IP addresses and the optional target IP addresses.
-IP addresses from this list, if configured (as plumbed primary or as VNICs), will be used by in.dlmpd for ICMP probing.
+The probe-ip link property configures the list of the source addresses and the optional target addresses.
+IP addresses from this list, if configured as plumbed primary or as VNICs, will be used by in.dlmpd for ICMP probing.
 Both IPv4 and IPv6 are supported.
-However, note that in.dlmpd will ignore IPv6 addresses that are not link-local.
+IPv6 probe-ip addresses must be link-local.

-Within a DLMP aggregation, each source IP address matching the "probe-ip" configuration is associated with an underlying port, through which the inbound as well as outbound traffic (including the ICMP probes and their acks) of the source IP address is sent/received.
+Within a DLMP aggregation, each source IP address matching the probe-ip configuration is associated with an underlying port through which the inbound as well as outbound traffic, including the ICMP probes and their ACKs, of the source IP address is sent/received.
 The in.dlmpd daemon periodically sends out unicast ICMP packets directed at the configured targets; or if no targets are configured, in.dlmpd discovers the targets first by sending out ICMP multicast packets with the given source IP address.
-By monitoring the acknowledgement or the loss of the ICMP acks, the in.dlmpd daemon is able to determine the health of the port the source IP address is associated with.
+By monitoring the acknowledgment or the loss of the ICMP acks, the in.dlmpd daemon is able to determine the health of the port the source IP address is associated with.
 The port will be claimed as "ICMP failed" if all the targets for that particular port become unreachable.
 The port will be marked as "ICMP active" if at least one of the targets is reachable from that port through ICMP probes.

-Depends on how the "probe-ip" link property is configured and how the configured source IP addresses are associated among the aggregation ports, there may be ports that are not associated with any configured "probe-ip" source IP address.
+Depending on how the probe-ip link property is configured and how the configured source IP addresses are associated among the aggregation ports, there may be ports that are not associated with any configured probe-ip source IP address.

 When all the underlying ports are in the "failed" state, a single underlying port will be designated as "ICMP prober" in a round-robin manner by the in.dlmpd daemon to detect potential recovery.
 All the ICMP probes will be sent through this port only.
 The transitive probing will continue as before.
 Once the "ICMP prober" detects an ICMP probe success, that port becomes "active", together with all the other ports in its island.